Remarks on Serre's modularity conjecture: Introduction

 Acknowledgments: I want to thank Jorge Jimenez, Jacques Tilouine, Jean-Pierre Serre and Xavier Caruso for useful comments.
 I want to thank Ren\'{e} Schoof for explaining me his results.
-Also, I want to mention that it was very important for me to attend the conference ``p-adic representations, modularity, and beyond" at the American Institute of Mathematics (Palo Alto, California, USA) on February 2006, many of the talks were quite interesting and instructive.
-Therefore, I want to thank the staff of AIM, and specially the organizers of the conference, K. Kedlaya and D. Savitt.\\ Finally, I would also like to thank the referee for his useful comments.\\
+Also, I want to mention that my attendance to the conference ``p-adic representations, modularity, and beyond" at the American Institute of Mathematics (Palo Alto, California, USA) on February 2006, was key for this work.
+Therefore, I want to thank the staff of AIM, and specially the organizers of the conference, K. Kedlaya and D. Savitt.\\ Finally, I would also like to thank the referee for his very useful and detailed comments.\\

+We would like to conclude this introduction by recalling to the reader that this paper and our previous work on Serre's conjecture, as well as the work of Khare and Wintenberger, rely heavily on the potential modularity results of R. Taylor (cf. [Ta1], [Ta2]): the role of potential modularity is fundamental at several key steps of the proof (as can be seen in [Di2], [Di3], [KW1], [Kh] and [KW3]) and it has also been (at least to me) inspirational.